Generous support from the community is turning local junior soccer player Lockie Lenehan’s dream opportunity to represent Australia into a reality.

 And that’s where the community’s generosity has come onto the scene, with a trivia night held on March 16 raising $5500 for the trip.

-The event, originally scheduled for February 23 and postponed because of the flood, was “a great night and we had lots of fun and laughs”, Lockie’s mother Michelle said, and wanted to thank everyone who attended.
+The event, originally scheduled for February 23 and postponed because of the flood, was a great night with lots of fun and laughs, Lockie’s mother Michelle said.

 The Wauchope RSL Fishing Club, which keen angler Lockie belongs to, was the non-profit group that held the trivia night for him.

 Now that the hefty fund-raising goal is within sight Lockie can concentrate on goals of the Futsal kind as he prepares for the trip.

 His passport has been organised and he is having a series of vaccinations needed for the South American destination – yellow fever is the latest.

 Lockie says he is really looking forward to the experience – plus he gets three weeks off school.